Sequal32/vrclivetraffic/README.md

-    "airport": "KBOS",      - The airport to view aircraft at "delay": 0,             - How much time to buffer before displaying aircraft, useful for syncing with LiveATC "range": 30,            - How far away from the airport (in miles) aircraft should be shown "floor": 0,             - Aircraft below this altitude (in feet) will not be displayed "ceiling": 99999,       - Aircraft above this altitude will not be displayed }
+    "airport": "KBOS",      - The airport to view aircraft at "delay": 0,             - How much time to buffer before displaying aircraft, useful for syncing with LiveATC "range": 30,            - How far away from the airport (in miles) aircraft should be shown "floor": 0,             - Aircraft below this altitude (in feet) will not be processed "ceiling": 99999,       - Aircraft above this altitude will not be processed }
 ```